 Instructions

-- Rip off the outer leaves and threads and snap off the bases with a twist of the wrist.
-Cut the kernels from the cobs and throw them into a large heavy-based pan, including the bare cobs (this will help make your natural stock).
-Pour over just enough water to cover the lot (about 1.25 litres) and bring to the boil then boil for another 5 minutes.
+- Meanwhile, rip off the outer leaves and threads and snap off the corn bases with a twist of the wrist.
+Cut the kernels from the cobs and throw them into the pan, including the bare cobs (to make a natural corn stock).

 Betty